exiftool-rb/exiftool.rb/README.md

 this if you've installed added the exiftool directory to the PATH of the shell that runs ruby.

 ## Change history

+### 0.5.0

+* Introduced YMD parsing for all date columns, even if they don't specify timezone offsets.

 ### 0.4.0